mapkyca/FixSlugBug/README.md

 Bob's post is given the same slug as Alice's post since he can't see it during creation.
 This leads to much hilarity during listing and referencing, since getURL() will always create a link which addresses the newest post.

+This tool also checks for a possible interaction between #1864 and an older bug #1741 (https://github.com/idno/Known/issues/1741), where under these circumstances it is possible to have two entities with duplicate UUIDs.

+There is unfortunately no automated way of fixing this issue, but this tool should at least detect them.

 ## Usage

 * Install the plugin in the usual way